-Sunday, 11 September 1831, at Kirtland, Ohio.
+This revelation was received on Sunday, 11 September 1831, at Kirtland, Ohio.
 In early September, Joseph Smith was preparing to move to Hiram, Ohio, per the commandment in D&C 63:65.
 He did this on Monday, 12 September 1831.
 This revelation was received the day before that move, on 11 September 1831.
-The move to Hiram was enabled by John and Elsa Johnson who invited Joseph and Emma and their four-month-old adopted (Murdock) twins to live with them and continue Joseph's work on the translation of the Bible, as well as leading the Church (Elsa Johnson was the woman whose arm was healed by Joseph Smith in 1830, converting both the Johnsons and their minister, Ezra Booth).
-Sidney Rigdon, his wife Phoebe, and their six children moved into a small, log home on the Johnson property, just across the street from the main home.
+The move to Hiram was enabled by John and Elsa Johnson, who invited Joseph and Emma and their four-month-old adopted (Murdock) twins to live with them and continue Joseph's work on the translation of the Bible, as well as leading the Church (Elsa Johnson was the woman whose arm was healed by Joseph Smith in 1830, converting both the Johnsons and their minister, Ezra Booth).
+Sidney Rigdon, his wife Phoebe, and their six children moved into a small log home on the Johnson property, just across the street from the main house.
 Hiram, Ohio thus became Church headquarters for just over a year, until Joseph and Emma moved into the Newel K. Whitney store in October 1832.

-Ezra Booth had become more disgruntled with Joseph Smith after their return from Missouri, claiming that some of his acts were unbecoming a Christian, much less a prophet.
+Ezra Booth had become more disgruntled with Joseph Smith after their return from Missouri, claiming that some of Joseph's acts were unbecoming a Christian, much less a prophet.
 Isaac Morley and Edward Partridge had also had some heated moments with Joseph and been impacted by Booth's negativity.
-Booth had lost his license to preach on 6 September and was continuing to criticize Joseph.3 same date (11 Sep) and on in Sidney Gilbert's notebook from Oct 1831.
-D&C 64 was first published as Chapter 65 in the 1833 Book of Commandments (minus the last seven verses of today's version), and as Section 21 in the 1835 and 1844 Doctrine and Covenants.
+Booth had lost his license to preach on 6 September and was continuing to criticize Joseph.